Human–robot interaction: Methods for human–robot coordination

+Contextual framing of social robots

+Recent HRI research has introduced nonessentalist perspectives on how robots are perceived as social actors.
+Kaptelinin and Dalli (2025) argue that the "sociality" of robots emerges from how people experience them within meaningful collaborative contexts as a whole, rather than from intrinsic properties or human predispositions.
+They refer to this process as contextual framing.
+In their paper they propose analytical tools for studying how the social perception of robots depends on situational factors such as collaboration, shared goals, and personal significance, contributing to a more context-centered understanding of social interaction with robots.
+While they propose rejecting essentialist accounts that locate sociality in a robot's design alone, the authors do acknowledge that design choices (such as anthropomorphic form, communicative capability, behavioral cues and etc.) can shape how interaction contexts develop and therefor influence social experience.
+However, they emphasize that design features do not directly determine social perception alone, rather, their effects mediate and are mediated by the contexts in which interactions occur.

 Robots used for research in HRI

 Some research involved designing a new robot while others use available robots to conduct study.
-Some commonly used robots are Nao, a humanoid and programmable robot.
-Pepper, aother social humanoid robot, and Misty, a programmable companion robot.
+Some commonly used robots are Nao, a humanoid and programmable robot, Pepper and Furhat, two other social humanoid robots, and Misty, a programmable companion robot.

+Color

+The majority of robots are of a white color, stemming from a bias against robots of other colors.

-Application Areas
+Application areas

 The application areas of human–robot interaction include robotic technologies that are used by humans for industry, medicine, and companionship, among other purposes.

-Industrial Robots
+Industrial robots

 Industrial robots have been implemented to collaborate with humans to perform industrial manufacturing tasks.
 While humans have the flexibility and the intelligence to consider different approaches to solve the problem, choose the best option among all choices, and then command robots to perform assigned tasks, robots are able to be more precise and more consistent in performing repetitive and dangerous work.
 Together, the collaboration of industrial robots and humans demonstrates that robots have the capabilities to ensure efficiency of manufacturing and assembling.
 However, there are persistent concerns about the safety of human–robot collaboration, since industrial robots have the ability to move heavy objects and operate often dangerous and sharp tools, quickly and with force.
 As a result, this presents a potential threat to the people who work in the same workspace.
 Therefore, the planning of safe and effective layouts for collaborative workplaces is one of the most challenging topics that research faces.